AamirH1/CreditCardAPI/README.md

 Credit Card Application

-It's an small credit card rest api aplication which allows youto add new credit card accounts and view them as a list.
+It's n small credit card rest api aplication which allows you to add new credit card accounts and view them as a list.

 Steps to Setup
 ===============